Maricopa County Home Sales Rise in Early 2025 as Resale Market Outpaces New Builds

 Recent Posts

-Phoenix Housing Market Shifts Toward Sellers as Supply Falls
+Phoenix Housing Market Shifts Toward Buyers as Supply Grows

 "My job is to find and attract mastery-based agents to the office, protect the culture, and make sure everyone is happy! "